-It's coming towards the end of SitC 2019 at ExCel London, the UK's biggest community-oriented online video conference.
-I file into a room along with an excitable crowd for the popular 'Smaller Creators' panel, a yearly highlight of the conference for many attendees.
+It's coming toward the end of SitC 2019 at ExCel London, the UK's biggest community-oriented online video conference.
+I file into a room along with an excitable crowd for the popular "Smaller Creators" panel, a yearly highlight of the conference for many attendees.
 The audience is loud and jovial, and I recognize many of them from London Small YouTubers meetings and other events.
 To begin, the moderator asks the panel a provocative question: "As a small creator who is being screwed over by YouTube, how can you get the company to listen to your concerns?"
 He is referring to the ongoing issues that small creators are facing with visibility and monetization on the platform, and the lack of pathways to communicate grievances directly with YouTube.
-One panelist responds contemptuously, "YouTube doesn't care about small creators".
+One panelist responds contemptuously, "YouTube doesn't care about small creators."
 This is met with a knowing and appreciative cheer from the audience.
 He continues, "They can't handle the amount of content being uploaded and so they've closed off the gates for small creators.
 No one small is getting recommended by The Algorithm.
 The only way to grow is to be pulled up by bigger creators."
-(Fieldnotes from Summer in the City, August 2019)

-Fighting for success on overcrowded platforms, small and marginalized creators are subject to algorithmic discrimination, which I define as a process whereby certain content, identities and positionalities within the platform economy are deprioritized from recommendation, in an industry where visibility is key to success.
+As the above field notes from Summer in the City (SitC) in August 2019 suggest, fighting for success on overcrowded platforms, small and marginalized creators are subject to algorithmic discrimination, which I define as a process whereby certain content, identities, and positionalities within the platform economy are deprioritized from recommendation, in an industry where visibility is key to success.
 In an industry organized by algorithmic visibility, every challenge that full-time professional content creators face is exponentially exacerbated in the lives of small creators.
-As the above fieldnotes describe, YouTube's infamous algorithmic recommendation system - AKA "The Algorithm", an anthropomorphized omnipotent and pernicious character in the imaginaries of content creators - is heavily stacked towards promoting content from already-popular creators.
+As the above fieldnotes describe, YouTube's infamous algorithmic recommendation system-a.k.a., "the Algorithm," an anthropomorphized omnipotent and pernicious character in the imaginaries of content creators (Glatt, forthcoming)-is heavily stacked toward promoting content from already-popular creators.
 Data shows that channels at the top end of the platform are growing at a disproportionate rate.
-In 2019, the number of YouTube channels with more than 1 million subscribers grew by 65% (to 16,000) and channels featuring between 10-100 thousand subscribers grew by 70% (to 950,000), whilst small channels with 100-1000 subscribers stayed the same, at a whopping 13 million (Funk, 2020).
-In other words, it became harder algorithmically to pass the crucial 1000 subscriber milestone, the minimum requirement to join YouTube Partner Programme and start earning AdSense revenue on videos, along with 4000 hours of watch time in the past 12 months.
+In 2019, the number of YouTube channels with more than 1 million subscribers grew by 65% (to 16,000), and channels featuring between 10 and 100 thousand subscribers grew by 70% (to 950,000), while small channels with 100-1000 subscribers stayed the same, at a whopping 13 million (Funk, 2020).
+In other words, it became harder algorithmically to pass the crucial 1,000 subscriber milestone, the minimum requirement to join YouTube Partner Program and start earning AdSense revenue on videos, along with 4,000 hours of watch time in the past 12 months.